If you sell your home in NYC, you could buy one in Atlanta without a mortgage if your equity levels are significant.

 Atlanta is surprisingly humid, especially compared to what you experience in NYC.
 That can be problematic for your furniture.
-Wood swells when exposed to continuous moisture, and that can damage antiques and heirlooms within a year or two.
+When exposed to continuous moisture, Wood swells that can damage antiques and heirlooms within a year or two.
 You may want to consider having a sealant placed on your precious items to prevent this issue.

 The winters in Atlanta are much nicer than in NYC.
 You still get all four seasons, but it may feel like every day is shorts weather.

 5. You might not have enough stuff to bring.